nicholasjackson/consul-fargate-injection/README.md

         Name of the service to create in Consul -upstreams string
-        Space delimited string of upstream services to add. e.g: api:9090 web:9091
+        Space delimited string of upstream services to add. e.g: api:9090 web:9091 -acl-enabled
+        ACLs are enabled for the server, setting this option will enable consul login using the service account token
 ```

 Given the standard Kubernetes deployment `web.yaml`: